inishtania/AirBnb_Analysis/README.md

    In exploring this analysis, I use the key metric of price.
 This is because the higher the price, the fewer customers want to book, and vice versa.

 ## **Process of Analysis**
 To conduct this analysis, I am using data from Airbnb Bangkok, which I have also uploaded to this repository.
-For additional data, I have also obtained the review.csv from https://insideairbnb.com/get-the-data/ to extract what guests love most about their stay in listings.
+For additional data, I have also obtained the review.csv from https://insideairbnb.com/get-the-data/ or click this link to download (https://drive.google.com/file/d/1G1ZPfnm1gNXimne1Kn2VPYUZIwoPzE1J/view?usp=sharing) to extract what guests love most about their stay in listings.
 Here are the step-by-step processes I followed:

 ✅Data understanding<br />
 ✅Finding duplicates<br />